unicef/publicgoods-wordpress/README.md

 To follow along these instructions you need to open [Terminal](https://support.apple.com/guide/terminal/welcome/mac).

-1. Open your first window and create your base folder, and change folders into it:
+1. Open your first window (will refer to it as Terminal #1) and create your base folder, and change folders into it:

     ```bash
     mkdir dpgsite
     cd dpgsite
     ```

-2. Clone the 4 interconnected repositories:
+2. Clone the 4 interconnected repositories (this step you will only do once, the rest of the steps below you will do them everytime you want to make changes to the website).

     ```bash
     git clone https://github.com/unicef/publicgoods-candidates.git